mnsupreme/CNIT315/README.md

 * The random number generator will generate random starting positions
 # Divison of Labor
 The following positions are available but can change at any time
-* api work: making a GET request to the api (easy)
+* api work: making a GET request to the api (easy) -
-* technical writing: writing all the papers and reports (easy)
+* technical writing: writing all the papers and reports (easy) - Rahul Kumar, Lakysha Garg
-* performance measuring: generating graphs about our software's performance (medium)
+* performance measuring: generating graphs about our software's performance (medium) - Jacob Carlson
-* backend logic: writing the logic for the program (hard)
+* backend logic: writing the logic for the program (hard) - Mitchell Lee
-* displaying: displaying the results from the backend (hard)
+* displaying: displaying the results from the backend (hard) -